RobotDiffuse: Diffusion-Based Motion Planning for Redundant Manipulators with the ROP Obstacle Avoidance Dataset: Experiments

 \subsection{Evaluation Metrics}

-In addition to the commonly used success rate, we consider the collision rate and length of the path to evaluate the manipulator's trajectory in more complete views.

-\begin{itemize} \item \textbf{Success rate.} A trajectory is considered successful if it avoids physical violations and exhibits stable motion, with the final task space posture deviating by no more than 1 cm and 15° from the target.
-Physical violations include collisions, exceeding joint limits, and erratic behavior (such as excessive twitching). \item \textbf{Collision rate.} The rate of fatal collisions, which involves both the manipulator itself and surrounding scene obstacles.

-\item \textbf{Path length.} For redundant robots, the total motion path is the sum of the individual link trajectories.
+In addition to the commonly used success rate, we consider the collision rate and length of the path to evaluate the manipulator's trajectory in more complete views. \textbf{Success rate.} A trajectory is considered successful if it avoids physical violations and exhibits stable motion, with the final task space posture deviating by no more than 1 cm and 15° from the target.
+Physical violations include collisions, exceeding joint limits, and erratic behavior (such as excessive twitching). \textbf{Collision rate.} The rate of fatal collisions, which involves both the manipulator itself and surrounding scene obstacles. \textbf{Path length.} For redundant robots, the total motion path is the sum of the individual link trajectories. \textbf{ComScore.} Considering that the generation time should be comprehensively taken into account, we have designed a comprehensive metric that includes the three factors mentioned above and time.
+This metric normalizes each indicator and performs a weighted sum with equal weights.
+Specifically, for indicators like success rate, where higher values are better, the following formula is used,